brookesi/roll20-api-scripts/Transition/Readme.md

 >!transition fade-jukebox Birdsong 20 0 1 1000<br>
 >!transition fade-jukebox WargRiders 0 20 1 1000

+**WARNING 1: Transition does not at this time support Jukebox tracks with spaces in their names, currently you have to remove spaces or replace them with dashes or underscores!**

+**WARNING 2: Setting a delay of less than 500ms seems to stop the track playing immediately, the volume fades, then the track starts**

 ###
 #### !transition wrap-macro <macro> <increment> <milliseconds> <from|to> \[from|to] \[from|to]…